alphasaft/Micro/docs/syntax.md

 ```

 Additionnaly, a macro can be followed by one or more limbs.
-These are additionnal blocks of code preceded by a word :
+These are additionnal blocks of code preceded by an identifier :
 ```
 if (true) {
     doSomething();      ## The standard macro body